Quantization of the higher Berry curvature and the higher Thouless pump: Introduction

 By analogy with the $d=0$ case, one may ask if higher Berry classes are ``quantized'', or more precisely, if they can be refined to integral cohomology classes.
 A simple argument shows that this is not possible for arbitrary families of gapped systems.
 Let $d=2$, $M=\{pt\}$ and $G=U(1)$.
 In this case the higher Berry class takes values in $H^4_{U(1)}({pt},\RR)\simeq \RR$ and is proportional to the Hall conductance \cite{LocalNoether}.
-It is well known that the Hall conductance of 2d gapped systems is not quantized, in general.
-Nevertheless, it can be shown to be quantized for Short-Range Entangled systems, or more generally, for systems in an invertible phase \cite{hastingsmichalakis,bachmannetal,bachmann2019many,ThoulessHall} One might hope that for such systems all higher Berry classes can be refined to integral cohomology classes.
-The only other case where this was shown to be true is $d=1$, $G=U(1)$, $M=S^1$ (with a trivial $U(1)$ action), where the equivariant higher Berry class measures the net charge pumped across a section of a 1d system under the periodic variation of parameters \cite{bachmannetal,ThoulessHall}.
+It is well known that the Hall conductance of 2d gapped systems is not quantized, in general \cite{LaughlinFQHE}.
+Nevertheless, it can be shown to be quantized for short-range entangled systems, or more generally, for systems in an invertible phase \cite{hastingsmichalakis,bachmannetal,bachmann2019many,ThoulessHall}.
+One might hope that for such systems all higher Berry classes can be refined to integral cohomology classes.
+The only other case where this was shown to be true is $d=1$, $G$ a compact topological group, and $M=S^1$ (with $G$ acting trivially on $S^1$), where the equivariant higher Berry class measures the net charge pumped across a section of a 1d system under a periodic variation of parameters \cite{bachmannetal, BachmannEtAl1DThouless, ThoulessHall}.
 This quantity is known as the Thouless pump \cite{Thouless}.\footnote{Quantization of the Thouless pump holds for arbitrary gapped 1d families.
-This is not surprising, since all gapped 1d systems are believed to be Short-Range Entangled.}
+This is not surprising, since all gapped 1d systems are believed to be short-range entangled.}